-According to the European Benchmark Regulation (2016/1011), in order to protect the integrity and independence of benchmark determinations, a benchmark administrator must, among other things, identify and prevent or manage conflicts of interest between, on the one hand, the administrator, its staff and the administrator's owners and, on the other hand, the benchmark contributors and/or users, and to ensure that, where any judgment or discretion in the benchmark determination process is required, it is independently and honestly exercised.
-Furthermore, ESMA has issued the Guidelines on the management body of market operators and data reporting services providers (hereafter "ESMA Guidelines"), which also describes the management of conflict of interests for Board members.
+Furthermore, ESMA has issued the Guidelines on the management body of market operators and data reporting services providers ("the DRSP Guidelines"), which also describes the management of conflict of interests for Board members.
 According to the ESMA Guidelines "the management body of market operators and DRSPs should have a formal written conflicts of interest policy and an objective compliance process for implementing the policy".
 2

-Additionally, Nasdaq Copenhagen A/S ("NQC") has adopted a general Conflicts of Interest Policy that applies to all NQC's employees.
+Additionally, Nasdaq Helsinki Ltd ("the Exchange") has adopted a general Conflicts of Interest Policy that applies to all Exchange's employees.
 Finally, Conflict of Interest issues are also governed by the Code of Ethics.3